RedVoxInc/datawindow-examples/docs/source/01_data_window_metadata.md

 ## Accessing DataWindow Metadata

 Metadata provides a high-level description of DataWindow.
-It is unrelated to the data recorded by sensors.
+It is independent of the data recorded by sensors.

 This example shows which functions are used to view the metadata of a DataWindow.